-As part of the registration process, pupils wishing to join the Wellington College Sixth Form are asked to upload their latest set of school reports and submit a personal statement, both of which are used to draw up a long-list of candidates to be invited for assessment.
+As part of the registration process, pupils wishing to join the Wellington College Sixth Form are asked to upload their latest set of school reports and submit a personal statement by 30th September, both of which are used to draw up a long-list of candidates to be invited for assessment.
 There is no template for the personal statement and candidates should therefore present themselves in any way in which they see fit.
 Candidates may wish to include details such as their academic strengths and interests and co-curricular passions, why they want to join the Sixth Form at Wellington College, their aspirations for the future and experiences which have shaped who they are.
 We recommend that personal statements are no longer than 1000 words.

 Once applications have been considered, long-listed candidates are contacted in mid-October and invited to an assessment day at Wellington in mid-November.
 For 16+ entry in 2020, the assessment days are 12th, 13th or 14th November 2019.
 Due to demand, not every registered applicant is invited for assessment.
 Assessment days consist of entrance examinations, interviews and group activities.
 References from current schools are also requested for all long-listed candidates.

 Scholarships and Bursaries

 A wide range of scholarships is offered annually, with awards for excellence in academics, sports, music, arts (and combined disciplines).
 Please visit the Scholarships & Bursaries pages for more details.

 Any candidate for whom English is not their first language, whether studying currently in the UK or abroad, who wishes to apply for 16+ entry must complete UKiset, an online test designed for international pupils which measures ability over three areas: Vocabulary, Maths and Non Verbal Reasoning.
 UKiset can be taken in any approved testing centre around the world and must be completed by 30th September for any international pupil’s application to be considered.